cosmos/cosmos-sdk/docs/architecture/adr-033-protobuf-ocaps.md

 This mechanism has the added benefits of:
 - reducing boilerplate through code generation, and
-- allowing for modules in other languages either through a VM like CosmWasm or sub-processes using gRPC
+- allowing for modules in other languages either via a VM like CosmWasm or sub-processes using gRPC

 ### Inter-module Communication